Introduction to RAP

 Can RAP fund only 1 year of a project that will likely take a few years to complete?

-The budget should be considered for one year unless the grant exceptionally states it is for 2 years.
-The grant mechanism instructions require a Feasibility statement in which you'll be requested to describe the steps intended to be taken (max.
-300 words or less) ensuring that the proposed project can be completed within the one-year project period as stated in the grant RFA.
+The budget should be considered for one year unless the grant RFA states that it is for 2 years.
+The grant mechanism instructions require a Feasibility Statement: Describe exact steps taken to ensure that the proposed project can reasonably be completed within a one year project time period.
+(300 words max).

 My PI faculty appointment is pending.
 Can I get a P.I. waiver and apply with P.I. status?